delaneyj/datastar/code/go/site/static/md/examples/mouse_move.md

 }
 ```

 On page load we create the whole page and when there are updates the `cursorSVG` is run.
-This is writing to a KV store, so every update is getting marshalled to JSON for all cursors and then unmarshalled per viewer.
+This is writing to a KV signals, so every update is getting marshalled to JSON for all cursors and then unmarshalled per viewer.
 Also, this is only happening when a user moves the mouse.
 In a real game/app you would send a steady stream of data but this is showing you can key of different events depending on your situation of SLA.